-If a syndrome based approach to sepsis or severe sepsis, consider the following key agents for adequate empiric coverage based upon risk of MRSA, anaerobes or pseudomonas.
+If shock, rapid initiation of early broad-spectrum antibiotics as an undifferentiated disease state are warranted.
+If a syndrome-based approach to sepsis or severe sepsis, consider the following key agents for adequate empiric coverage based upon risk of MRSA, anaerobes or pseudomonas.